Lipreading Teacher Training Course

 Applicants are normally expected to have 5 GCSE/GCEs or equivalent (including English) and 2 A-levels or equivalent.

-Sometimes a mature student may be accepted onto the course without the minimum entrance requirements, but they will be expected to show that they are capable of fulfilling the academic and practical demands of the course.
+Sometimes mature students may be accepted onto the course without the minimum entrance requirements, but they must normally be over 23 and will be expected to show that they are capable of fulfilling the academic and practical demands of the course.

 Can people with hearing impairment apply?

 Applications are welcomed from people with a hearing impairment regardless of the severity of their impairment.
-A loop system is normally used throughout the course and all speakers are requested to use clear speech.
-Extensive handouts are provided and a note-taker is used where appropriate.
+A loop system is normally used throughout the course and all speakers are requested to se clear speech.
+Extensive handouts are provided and a note-taker with a large screen display is normally in attendance.

-As result of a generous award to the course some students will be eligible for reduced fees and also interest free loans and payment by instalments.
+As result of the generous grant to the course some students will be eligible for very much reduced fees and all students will be able to obtain interest free loans and payment by instalments.

-For further information or to request an application form:
+For further information about the course and the fee grants etc or to request an application form:

 click here to go to our Contact Us page